Sarpa Satra: Background

-As the sage Jarakaru was busy with his ascetic penances, Parikshit, the king of the Kuru Dynasty who was on a hunting spree in the forests, was thirsty and came across a saint sitting in deep penance.
+As the sage Jaratkaru was busy with his ascetic penances, Parikshit, the king of the Kuru Dynasty who was on a hunting spree in the forests, was thirsty and came across sage Samika sitting in deep penance.
 Parikshit asked him for water but the sage did not respond as he was in deep meditation.
 But the king was annoyed and he killed a snake with a stick and in a rage put the dead snake around the neck of the sage.
 The sage did not show any emotion nor did he curse the king.
 Parikshit seeing the sage in that state repented for his act and returned to his kingdom.
 Then the sage's son Sringin, who saw a dead snake around his father's neck, was deeply disturbed and raged against his colleague, Krisa, for taking it as a joke.